 How To Boost A Post On Facebook & Get More Clicks [Guide]

 Boosting posts on Facebook can be a great way to increase their visibility.
-When a post is boosted on Facebook, it appears as an advert in user's feeds, and can lead to more views, more engagement, and more clicks.
+It appears as an advert in user's feeds, and can lead to more views, more engagement, and more clicks.
 The amount you should pay for a boosted post depends on how many people you want to reach, and the number of days that you want it to be boosted.
 In this article, we'll explore everything you need to know about boosted posts—whether they're right for your business, the best types, and a step-by-step guide on how to boost a post on Facebook.

-Reaching your target audience by boosting a post on Facebook
+Reaching your target audience with a Facebook boost post

-It is critical that you choose the best audience for the facebook post you are going to boost.
+It is critical that you choose the best audience for the facebook boost post—you're paying for it after all!
 There are three types of audience groups you can reach with your boosted posts:

 - Facebook users who already like your page

 - Facebook users who like your page, as well as their friends

 - A selected audience who you choose through targeting (i.e. age group, gender, location, and interests)

 Something you need to consider is whether the people who currently like your Facebook page are your actual target audience.
 If most of your Facebook fans are your friends and their friends, they probably don’t have a genuine need for your product or service, so there’s no point in boosting a post on Facebook to that audience group.
 If this is the case, it's more profitable to target a group of Facebook users who are your ideal market, based on their age, gender, location, and interests.

 Is boosting a post on Facebook worth it?